ymhaah/Reach-Ratio/README.md

 A simple Chrome extension, See Your Real Engagement!, converts interactions on Twitter into a percentage relative to the number of your followers and the level of interaction.

-When you go to any profile page all tweets this profile have will be a percentage relative to the number of its followers.
+When you go to any profile page all tweets this profile has will be a percentage relative to the number of its followers.

 ## Screenshot